Siege of Caizhou

-The siege of Caizhou in 1233 and 1234 was fought between the Jurchen-led Jin dynasty and the allied forces of the Mongol Empire and Southern Song dynasty.
+The siege of Caizhou in 1233 and 1234 was a battle fought between the Jurchen-led Jin dynasty and the allied forces of the Mongol Empire and Southern Song dynasty.
 It was the last major battle in the Mongol conquest of the Jin dynasty.

 Background

 The Jin and Mongols had fought for decades beginning in 1211, when the Mongols first invaded under the command of Genghis Khan.
 The Jin capital, Zhongdu (present-day Xicheng and Fengtai districts, Beijing), had been besieged in 1213, then captured by the Mongols in 1215.
 In the intervening years, the Jin dynasty moved its capital to Bianjing (present-day Kaifeng, Henan Province). Ögedei Khan, the successor to Genghis Khan, rose to power after his predecessor died in 1227.
 In 1230, the war effort against the Jin dynasty recommenced.
 Emperor Aizong, the Jin ruler, fled when the Mongols besieged Bianjing.
 On February 26, 1233, he reached Guide (present-day Shangqiu, Henan Province), and then moved on to Caizhou (present-day Runan County, Henan Province), on August 3.